Everything you need to know about cooker hood filters

 What is a Cooker Hood Filter?

-A grease filter is attached to every extractor hood and are usually made from a metal like aluminium or steel, although some can be ceramic or fabric.
+A grease filter is attached to every extractor hood and is usually made from a metal like aluminium or steel, although some can be ceramic or fabric.
 Stay on top of the cleaning to get the most out of your grease filter.
-If left too long it will affect your cooker hood’s performance.
+If left too long it will affect your cooker hood’s performance and create a fire hazard.

-If your cooker hood works on a recirculation basis, then your charcoal filter will be found above your grease filter.
+If your kitchen has a recirculation cooker hood, then your cooker hood will use a charcoal filter to extract grease from the air.
 They take the air that has been filtered from grease and then purify it further before it’s pumped back into the room.
 Charcoal filters are not standardised either, so check that the manufacturer of your cooker hood is able to provide replacement recirculation filters.

 How to Clean Cooker Hood Filters

-That’s because if your grease filter is doing its job correctly, it’s going to be quite greasy.
-If it’s left to collect too much grease, then it stops being effective and is ceasing to do the job it’s supposed to do.
-That means cleaning it is essential.
+That’s because if your cooker hood filter is doing its job correctly, it’s going to be quite greasy.
+If it’s left to collect too much grease, then it stops being effective at taking grease out of the air and preventing lingering odours, meaning that regular cleaning and replacing cooker hood filters is essential.

-Bear in mind that these instructions are for grease filters that are either metal or ceramic.
+These instructions apply to cooker hood grease filters that are either metal or ceramic.
 You will need:

-- Fill your sink with hot or boiling water and add some baking soda and dish soap.
-Between 80 and 100 grams or three tablespoons of baking soda will do.
-A healthy squirt of your washing up liquid should also suffice.
+Fill your sink with hot or boiling water and add three tablespoons of baking soda and a healthy squirt of washing-up liquid.

-- Rinse off your filters in hot water and then leave to air-dry, or wipe dry with a clean cloth.
+Rinse off your filters in hot water and then leave to air-dry, or wipe dry with a clean cloth, then replace the filters in the cooker hood.

-Can Cooker Hood Filters Go in the Dishwasher?
+Can Cooker Hood Grease Filters Go in the Dishwasher?

 You can clean them by hand, but you can also let your dishwasher do the hard work.